Professional Development Professional Development

 Q. When will I learn if I am accepted into the program?

-Applicants will be notified by June 1, 2022 about the results.
+Applicants will be notified by the end of May 2024 about the results.

 Q. How are the decision letters sent to applicants?